Introduction

 When should I write documentation?

 Keep in touch with other developers and users of the research code and make a note of their feedback.
-Common questions and problems are a sign that there are issues that must be covered more clearly and in greater depth in the software documentation.
-Incorporate this feedback into the software documentation using the whichever method is most appropriate, following the guidance in this module.
+Common questions and problems may indicate that there are issues that must be covered more clearly and in greater depth in the software documentation.
+Incorporate this feedback into your software documentation.

 Research software papers

-For more information about writing these papers, which is beyond the scope of this course, please read Ten simple rules for writing a paper about scientific software by Joseph Romano.
+For more information about writing these papers, which is beyond the scope of this course, please consider starting to explore this subject by reading Ten simple rules for writing a paper about scientific software by Joseph Romano.

 An increasing number of journals allow and encourage the publication of research software and open data.
 Some journals focus on a specific field, while others primarily publish research software of any kind.
 Some relevant journals include: